Remove PHP mcrypt installation dependency

 PHP's openssl_encrypt: http://php.net/manual/en/function.openssl-encrypt.php

-#2 Updated by David Juhasz about 1 year ago
+#2 Updated by David Juhasz over 1 year ago

 Steve Breker said on 9 April 2017 at 11:20AM (PST):